Master of Science in Speech-Language Pathology

 APPLICATION DEADLINE is February 1 for a summer start.

-In addition to the WSU Graduate School's general admission requirements, and the Technical Skills for Master of Science in Speech-Language Pathology Program, applicants must meet the following criteria:
+In addition to the WSU Graduate School's general admission requirements, and the Essential Functions for Master of Science in Speech-Language Pathology Program, applicants must meet the following criteria:

 1. Applicants must possess a baccalaureate degree from a regionally-accredited (or its equivalent) college or university.